-You can help us to restore and maintain 11 beautiful sculptures by making a donation today!
+You can help us maintain 11 beautiful sculptures by making a donation today!

 Hero of the Battle of New Market

 Born in Richmond in 1844, Ezekiel was the first Jewish cadet to attend Virginia Military Institute (VMI).
 It was there that he gained the distinction of taking part in the Battle of New Market, a decisive Confederate win during the Civil War.